 - Problematic behavior results in Warning Card and contract.
 If a pattern of problematic behavior or a single, very serious lapse in essential behaviors becomes evident:

 - Student’s advisor/supervisory committee chair is informed.
-The faculty member or Academic Services official will inform the student’s advisor or supervisory committee chair of the behavior(s) of concern.
+The faculty member or Student and Academic Services official will inform the student’s advisor or supervisory committee chair of the behavior(s) of concern.

 - Warning card and student contract are composed.
-The faculty member, in consultation with an official of School of Nursing Academic Services, will prepare a warning card and compose an accompanying student contract providing documentation of lapse(s) in the essential behaviors and describing what the student needs to demonstrate, within a specified time frame, in order to meet the essential behaviors.
+The faculty member, in consultation with an official of the School of Nursing Office of Student and Academic Services, will prepare a warning card and compose an accompanying student contract providing documentation of lapse(s) in the essential behaviors and describing what the student needs to demonstrate, within a specified time frame, in order to meet the essential behaviors.

 - Coordinating Committee (PhDCC) review and approval.
 The warning card and individual student contract are reviewed and approved by PhDCC.